Skip to content

 10m* 1.8:1 1.1 0.20 1.30 1.6:1 0.18

-• Better impedance match = lower coax loss
+• Better impedance behavior = lower feedline loss in many installations

 • Shorter wire length = fewer installation compromises

-• Predictable lobes = more consistent DX performance
+• Predictable lobes = more consistent high-band performance

 Mini-FAQ

-• Is the EFOC better for DX? — Yes.
-Lower losses and more predictable lobes give it the edge on high bands.
+• Is the EFOC better for DX? — In many real-world multiband installations, yes.
+Lower matching stress, lower feedline interaction, and more predictable high-band behavior can give it an advantage.

 Interested in more technical content like this?
 Subscribe to our updates for deep-dive RF articles and lab notes.